-- Automatic V A
+- Automatic (yellow handles)

-- Vector V V
+- Vector (green handles)

-- Aligned V L
+- Aligned (purple handles)

-- Free V F
+- Free (black handles)

-- The handles are independent of each other.
-(Black handles).
+The handles are independent of each other.

-N.U.R.B.S. is the abbreviation of Non-Uniform Rational B-Splines.
+N.U.R.B.S. is the abbreviation for Non-Uniform Rational B-Splines.
 One of the major differences between Bézier objects and NURBS objects is that Bézier curves are approximations.
 For example, a Bézier circle is an approximation of a circle, whereas a NURBS circle is an exact circle.
 NURBS theory can be a very complicated topic.
 For an introduction, please consult the Wikipedia page.

 NURBS spline control points are different than other spline types because they have a special weight property.
 This weight property controls how much influence the control point has on the surface.
 This weight should not be confused with the Goal Weight, which is used only for soft body simulations.
 The NURBS control point weight can be adjusted in the W number field of the Transform panel.